dglaeser/xpress/README.md

 However, usually you don't know the expression of the derivative in advance, and thus, providing values for all symbols should be the default.

-To get the derivatives with respect to multiple variables at once, you may use the `derivatives_of` and access the derivative expressions individually on the resulting data structure:
+To get the derivatives with respect to multiple variables at once, you may use the `derivatives_of` function and access the derivative expressions individually on the resulting data structure:

 ```cpp <!-- {{xpress-derivs-snippet}} -->
 var a;